michaelchoie/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

+I have designed an interactive device that serves as a Smart Productivity tool that uses light to denote the progress of one's workload.
+It would change hue based on how much work is left on the integrated to-do list (e.g., red -> yellow -> green), and it would change in the intensity of its color based on the time spent on those tasks.
+And rather than the user having to manually update their tasks on the todo list, they can use their voice and Amazon Alexa to update it automatically.
+I envision this product to be a home-office staple.
+This will generally be used when somebody starts their workday or study session.
+The goal here is to help users understand their workload and also help them make educated decisions on when to take breaks.

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.

 \*\***Include pictures of your storyboards here**\*\*